5 Meeting Etiquette Tips for a Zoom World

 - The Basics: Turn your camera on (usually) and your microphone off (usually)–

 - Not turning your camera on makes one wonder if you’re actually there and/or truly engaged.
 Don’t leave that to chance.
 Comb your hair and turn on the camera.
 And unless you’re speaking, turn off the microphone.
-It can help prevent echo and will save us from having to listen to your barking dog and ringing phone.
+It can help prevent echo and will save us from having to listen to your barking dog and a ringing phone.

 - Limit the food intake –

 - Zoom calls are not the time to chow down on your left-over tacos from last night’s dinner.
-Unless this is a lunch and learn or some other meal-oriented meeting, save your meal-time for when you are off camera.
+Unless this is a lunch-and-learn or some other meal-oriented meeting, save your meal-time for when you are off-camera.
 If you absolutely must break this rule, do us all a favor and turn off your microphone and camera.

 - At least look like you are paying attention